Brands have competition. So how do brands set themselves apart and build a loyal following?

 5 ways to connect with gratitude and authenticity.

-1. Give a percentage of your products to a charity in which your brand connects with.
+1. Give a percentage of your products to a charity in which your brand connects with or supports.

 2. On a more local level, support local charity events such as 5k’s or other benefits that your brand can sponsor or raise money for.